Jiang Qing: Shanghai

 In Shanghai, Jiang joined Lianhua Film Company, where she acted in Blood on Wolf Mountain and Lianhua Symphony.
 During this period, she began an affair with film director Zhang Min, appeared in his production The Storm.
 She also became an actress in Wang Laowu.
 However, during the second performance of The Storm in May 1937, Tang attempted suicide again.
 Following this incident, Jiang divorced Tang and started living with Zhang Min, but the relationship cost her career as she was dismissed by Lianhua Film Company.

 Jiang's widely publicised affair with Tang Na tarnished her reputation, making it difficult for her to continue her acting career in Shanghai.
 Like many youths of her time, she was drawn to the progressive ideals associated with Yan'an.
 The Marco Polo Bridge Incident in July 1937, which marked the start of Japan's full-scale invasion of China, further galvanised young activists to advocate for a united front.
 Yan'an, promoted through Communist propaganda, emerged as a symbol of democracy, freedom, and hope.
-She left Shanghai in July, after which the Japanese invasion in Shanghai started on 13 August.
+She left Shanghai for Yan'an in July, after which the Japanese invasion in Shanghai started on 13 August.